Wreckless Racer Locked Up After Two High-Speed Police Chases

-Thomas Williams, 38, from Cristionydd, Penycae, Wrexham, has finally been locked up after two reckless high-speed escapes from the police.
-The repeat offender pleaded guilty to dangerous driving, driving while disqualified, and possession of Class A and B drugs.
+Thomas Williams, 38, from Cristionydd, Penycae, Wrexham, has finally been snapped up by the law.
+The repeat offender pleaded guilty to dangerous driving, driving while disqualified, and possession of Class A and B drugs after two reckless police escapes.

 Zero Tolerance for Dangerous Repeat Offenders